vitamaxDH/plot-tracker/README.md

 - you're interested
 - etc... etc...

-And share your thoughts with people all over the world
+And share your thoughts with people all over the world.

 ![PPT 소개](./project-resource/image/plot_tracker_introduction_mainpng.png)